United Rentals Inc (URI)'s Winning Formula: Financial Metrics an

 - Momentum rank: 9/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability and growth rank, and a slightly lower financial strength and GF Value rank, GuruFocus assigned United Rentals Inc the GF Score of 95 out of 100, which signals the highest outperformance potential.
+With a high profitability and growth rank, but a moderate financial strength and lower GF Value rank, GuruFocus assigned United Rentals Inc the GF Score of 92 out of 100, which signals the highest outperformance potential.

 Understanding United Rentals Inc Business

-United Rentals Inc, with a market cap of $35.94 billion and sales of $13.9 billion, is the world's largest equipment rental company.
+United Rentals Inc, with a market cap of $38.37 billion and sales of $13.9 billion, is the world's largest equipment rental company.
 It principally operates in the United States and Canada, where it commands approximately 17% share in a highly fragmented market.
 It serves three end markets: general industrial, commercial construction, and residential construction.
 Since going public in 1997, United Rentals has grown organically and through hundreds of acquisitions.
-Its catalog now includes a range of specialty equipment and other items that can be rented for indefinitely long periods, with a fleet size valued at $21 billion.
+Its catalog now includes a range of specialty equipment and other items that can be rented for indefinitely long periods, boasting an operating margin of 27.42% and a fleet size valued at $21 billion.

 Profitability Rank Breakdown

 The Profitability Rank showcases United Rentals Inc's impressive standing among its peers in generating profit.
-The company's solid financial situation is further confirmed by the Piotroski F-Score, which is based on Joseph Piotroski's nine-point scale measuring a company's profitability, funding, and operating efficiency.
+The company's solid financial situation is further confirmed by the Piotroski F-Score, which measures a company's profitability, funding, and operating efficiency.
 Additionally, United Rentals Inc's strong Predictability Rank of 5.0 stars out of five underscores its consistent operational performance, providing investors with increased confidence.

 Growth Rank Breakdown

-Ranked highly in Growth, United Rentals Inc demonstrates a strong commitment to expanding its business.
+United Rentals Inc is ranked highly in Growth, demonstrating a strong commitment to expanding its business.
 The company's 3-Year Revenue Growth Rate is 10.9%, which outperforms 68.75% of 976 companies in the Business Services industry.
-Moreover, United Rentals Inc has seen a robust increase in its earnings before interest, taxes, depreciation, and amortization (EBITDA) over the past few years.
-Specifically, the three-year growth rate stands at 12.5, and the rate over the past five years is 15.2.
-This trend accentuates the company's continued capability to drive growth.
+Moreover, United Rentals Inc has seen a robust increase in its EBITDA over the past few years, with a three-year growth rate of 12.5 and a five-year rate of 15.2, highlighting the company's continued capability to drive growth.

 Next Steps

 Considering United Rentals Inc's financial strength, profitability, and growth metrics, the GF Score highlights the firm's unparalleled position for potential outperformance.
-Investors looking for similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.
-With a comprehensive understanding of United Rentals Inc's financial health and growth prospects, value investors may find the company to be a compelling addition to their investment portfolios.
+Investors seeking similar opportunities can explore more companies with strong GF Scores using the GF Score Screen.
+As United Rentals Inc continues to leverage its market leadership and financial acumen, it remains a compelling choice for value investors looking to capitalize on the company's growth trajectory and competitive advantages.

 This article, generated by GuruFocus, is designed to provide general insights and is not tailored financial advice.
 Our commentary is rooted in historical data and analyst projections, utilizing an impartial methodology, and is not intended to serve as specific investment guidance.
 It does not formulate a recommendation to purchase or divest any stock and does not consider individual investment objectives or financial circumstances.
 Our objective is to deliver long-term, fundamental data-driven analysis.
 Be aware that our analysis might not incorporate the most recent, price-sensitive company announcements or qualitative information.
 GuruFocus holds no position in the stocks mentioned herein.